-No till planting provides very effective erosion control and moisture conservation measures.
-With this form of conservation tillage, the planting equipment places the crop seeds directly into the soil through the residue of a previous crop without any plowing or disking.
+No-till planting provides very effective erosion control and moisture conservation measures.
+With this form of conservation tillage, the planting equipment places the crop seeds directly into the soil through the residue of a previous crop without plowing or disking.
 This leaves most of the soil surface undisturbed by tillage and protected by the existing crop residue.
-The pre existing crop residue reduces runoff, thus preventing erosion and conserving water for crop uses.
+The preexisting crop residue reduces runoff, thus preventing erosion and conserving water for crop uses.
 Crops can be produced while making soil improvements.

-is pleased to announce the arrival of its new No-Till Drill, available for the 2009 fall planting season.
-This No-Till Drill, awarded to the District by the North Carolina Foundation of Soil & Water Conservation and the North Carolina Tobacco Trust Fund, promises to be a key component in greater crop production for Gaston County Agricultural Producers.
+This No-Till Drill, awarded to the District by the North Carolina Foundation of Soil and Water Conservation and the North Carolina Tobacco Trust Fund, promises to be a key component in greater crop production for Gaston County agricultural producers.

 No-Till planting is beneficial in the following ways:

 Increased carbon sequestration

 For most agricultural producers, No-till drilling offers an alternative to traditional tillage that can produce better crop yields, even in times of drought.

 If you are interested in renting Gaston Soil & Water Conservation Districts No-till Drill, please contact Natural Resources Conservationist, Mike Kenley, for complete information and operational instruction.